cnrdbf/connorrichit1000/README.md

 Hello, my name is Connor Richardson.
 The goal of this page is to provide you with some general information about me.

 ## Background
 I was born and raised here in Columbia, Missouri.
-I graduated from Hickman High School and am now attending the University of Missouri, pursuing a major in <a href="Information Technology">https://majors.missouri.edu/information-technology-bs/</a>
+I graduated from Hickman High School and am now attending the University of Missouri, pursuing a major in <a href="https://majors.missouri.edu/information-technology-bs/">Information Technology</a>

 [Go back to home page](./README.md)